deeishere/GenrateArecipe/README.md

 Enter ingredients (comma-separated): eggs, flour, milk, sugar Do you want to edit ingredients?
 Yes or No
 No

-Recipe Title: Sweet Pancake Delight
-Approximate Time: 20 minutes
-Introduction: A delightful, fluffy pancake recipe perfect for breakfast or snacks.
-Ingredients:
+**Recipe Title: Whimsical Eggy Pancakes**

+**Introduction:**
+Get ready for a fun and delicious cooking adventure!
+These Whimsical Eggy Pancakes are fluffy, sweet, and perfect for little hands to help with.
+With just a few simple ingredients—eggs, flour, milk, and sugar—this easy recipe will whip up a stack of delightful pancakes that will make breakfast or snack time extra special.
+Let’s put on our aprons and get cooking!

+**Approximate Time:** 30 minutes

+**Ingredients:**
-- 2 eggs
+- 2 large eggs
-- 1 cup flour
+- 1 cup all-purpose flour
 - 1 cup milk
-- 2 tbsp sugar
+- 2 tablespoons sugar
-Cooking Steps:
-1. Mix all ingredients in a bowl.
-2. Heat a pan and pour batter to form pancakes.
+- 1 teaspoon baking powder (optional for fluffiness)
+- A pinch of salt
+- Butter or oil (for cooking)

+**Cooking Steps:**

+1. **Mix the Dry Ingredients:** In a large mixing bowl, whisk together the flour, sugar, baking powder (if using), and salt until well combined.

+2. **Whisk the Wet Ingredients:** In another bowl, crack the eggs and whisk them until frothy.
+Then, add the milk and mix until everything is blended smoothly.

+3. **Combine the Mixtures:** Pour the egg and milk mixture into the bowl with the dry ingredients.
+Stir gently until just combined.
+Be careful not to overmix—some small lumps are okay!

+4. **Heat the Pan:** Place a non-stick skillet or griddle on medium heat and add a small amount of butter or oil to coat the surface.

+5. **Cook the Pancakes:** Once the pan is hot, ladle about 1/4 cup of batter onto the skillet for each pancake.
+Let the pancakes cook for about 2-3 minutes, or until small bubbles form on the surface.

-3. Cook until golden brown on both sides.
+6. **Flip and Finish:** Carefully flip the pancakes using a spatula and cook for another 1-2 minutes until golden brown on both sides.

-4. Serve with syrup or toppings of choice.
+7. **Serve and Enjoy:** Stack your delicious pancakes on a plate.
+They can be enjoyed plain or with toppings like fresh fruit, syrup, or a sprinkle of powdered sugar.

+Get creative!
+You can even have fun adding chocolate chips or colorful sprinkles to the batter.
+Enjoy your Whimsical Eggy Pancakes!
 ```

 ## Error Handling